Bali vacation rentals

 Bali also has two separate observed calendars based on lunar cycles (Saka) and rice growing cycles (Pawukon).
 The island has three volcanoes, which are responsible for its stunning black volcanic sand beaches.
 The island also lays claim to beautiful lakes, lush tropical forests, and many shrines and temples.
 Known for its native arts and crafts, there’s a thriving creative community in Bali that continues to practice skills passed down through generations.

-When is the best time to stay in a vacation rental in Bali?
+The best time to stay in a vacation rental in Bali

 The best time to stay in a villa in Bali is during the months of April, May, June, and September, otherwise known as Bali’s dry season.
 Temperatures year-round are hot, while the dry season has less precipitation and humidity.
 Booking during these months also helps you avoid the hottest temperatures in July and August while still enjoying plenty of sun-filled days.
 Some noteworthy events in Bali include the Spirit Festival in early April, an annual celebration of yoga, dance, and music.
 The Bali Arts Festival, in June, is a month-long celebration of Balinese culture and crafts especially focused in the capital of Denpasar.
 Another event not to miss is the Sanur Village Festival in September, with activities, food, music, and a variety of water sports held in the eponymous village.